happydzhang/Research/README.md

 # Research
 My Undergraduate Research with Professor Dong Wang

+Notes for 5/26/2016
+- (12:36) Spent the morning reworking the Camera application.
+Application now operates very basically, allowing the user to either select a picture already on the phone, or to take a new one.
+The next step is to enforce the user to enable location services for the camera application

 Notes for 5/25/2016
 - (4:46) Found a lengthy tutorial on uploading photos to a server.
 Will explore in more detail tomorrow
 - (4:39) Standard Camera App on Android devices can already enable location embedding, as it turns out.
 Previous work on BasicCameraApp is unnecessary, and a new project will be started, which will simply utilize the already existing camera application to take the photos, but send them to an online directory, instead of saving them locally.